Onondaga County Justice Center: Suicide of Paul Watkins (December 2021)

-Later that day on December 16, 2021 Watkins hung himself and was found unresponsive in his cell.
+Later that day on December 16, 2021 Watkins hanged himself and was found unresponsive in his cell.
 The next day, he was pronounced dead at Upstate University Hospital the next day.

 Unlike the report on Peng's death the NY State Commission of Corrections did not criticize the medical staff or the deputies of the Onondaga County Justice center, and ruled Watkins death as a closed case suicide.

 On February 25, 2023, Watkins spouse filed a lawsuit against Onondaga County and the prison's healthcare contractor: NaphCare in a wrongful death suit, citing how phone calls within the justice center are typically monitored and recorded, and how after these phone calls he was not placed on suicide watch which would cause for increased supervision.

 Premature birth and death of infant in Justice Center (August 2022)

 Cheree Byrd, a 35-year-old woman originally from New Jersey, had been held in the Onondaga County Justice Center since July 1, 2022 on a petit larceny warrant.
 On the morning of August 2, 2022, Byrd gave birth to an extremely premature infant who was later pronounced dead at Crouse hospital shortly after her birth.

 For over two days, inmates in the jail heard Byrd screaming in pain, continuously asking for help from deputies.
 In response to her pleas nurses, contracted by Naphcare, gave Byrd Tampons and Tylenol.
 According to Tanique Jackson, an inmate and porter in the jail, this did very little to help Byrd as she continued to be in pain delivering her baby that she had been carrying for 23 weeks.

 After her release from the Justice Center, Byrd was entered into a mental health facility in New Jersey.
 Byrd's mental health disorders, Bipolar Disorder and Schizophrenia, were heightened by the incident that took place in the jail, leading to her stay in the mental health facility.

 Due to her mental health state, no funeral service was held for Byrd's infant child.